ashleybaxter/iamashley/_posts/2018-03-02-start-talking-about-your-idea.markdown

 On the surface these compliments felt like validation and made me feel good, but there was a big problem.
 These words weren't coming from the people who would pay for the app.
 There were no glowing testimonials from landlords who'd finally found the solution to their burning problem, because Lodger wasn't solving a burning problem.

-Speaking to my target market and validating there was a need for Lodger—instead of diving into Sublime and Photoshop—would have saved me 9 months of work. _(Another lesson I'd learn is that landlords don't care if software looks nice or has squeaky clean code.)_
+Speaking to my target market and validating there was a need for Lodger—instead of diving into Sublime Text and Photoshop—would have saved me 9 months of work. _(Another lesson I'd learn is that landlords don't care if software looks nice or has squeaky clean code.)_

 <blockquote>What design can’t do is solve a fundamental problem in your business model — Reid Hoffman</blockquote>

 Where I failed was by not talking to landlords and uncovering a pressing pain they all had.
 I didn't design a solution they'd pay for.
-I just built something I thought they would like, which is naive because I'm not a landlord.
+I just built something I thought they would like, which is stupid because I'm not a landlord.

 This all sounds obvious, but I'm not alone in doing this.
 A lot of people take this approach when building stuff.